pcordemans/devbit-microcontrollers/docs/digital-io/README.md

 Figure 1: components on the Nucleo L476RG microcontroller board.

 The microcontroller board actually consists of two microcontrollers.
 The ST-LINK (green labels) programmer microcontroller provides an on-board programmer module for the STM32L476RG microcontroller (red labels).
-More information can be found in the [UM1724 User Manual ](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html#resource).
+More information can be found in the [UM1724 User Manual](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html#resource).

 * ST-LINK
   * Programmer: microcontroller providing USB communication to load the binary to the STM32L476RG microcontroller user flash.
 This is called In-System Programming.
 It also allows writing data into RAM.
 This allows for Serial Wire Debug (SWD).
 This is a protocol based on JTAG, a software/hardware interface for debugging.
   * USB: mini-USB interface.
   * Jumpers: are two or more pins which can be shorted by a jumper.
 These are used for hardware configuration settings.
 Connecting certain parts when a jumper is present or disconnecting them when the jumper is removed.
   * Crystal: Provides a clock signal for the programmer microcontroller.
 * STM32L476RG
   * LED: SMD user LED (set as a digital output)
   * Button: joystick (used as a digital input)
   * Arduino headers: physical connection to pins which follows the Arduino layout.
   * Morpho headers: physical connection to pins which follows the Morpho layout.

 ![The Arduino header.](./assets/arduino-headers.png)